 Marketing Details

-Our marketing strategy will encompass a mix of digital marketing and social media outreach.
-We will use Semrush for search engine optimization to enhance our online visibility.
-To engage with our audience effectively, we will implement email campaigns through HubSpot, targeting both new and returning customers with promotions and updates on new products.
+Our marketing strategy will combine digital marketing and social media outreach.
+We will use Semrush for search engine optimization to improve our online visibility.
+To engage our audience effectively, we will run email campaigns through HubSpot, reaching both new and returning customers with promotions and updates on new products.

-On social media, we will use TikTok ads to capture a younger demographic, showcasing our baking process and unique bread offerings.
-Awareness campaigns will focus on the freshness, quality, and uniqueness of our products, helping to establish a strong brand presence.
+On social media, we will use TikTok ads to reach a younger demographic, showing our baking process and unique bread offerings.
+Awareness campaigns will focus on the freshness, quality, and character of our products, helping to build a strong brand presence.

 Industry Trends